tdpreece/django_packaging/README.md

 * [x] Run tests for legacy versions of Django
 * [x] Coverage
 * [x] Dev environment for running tests quickly during development
-* [ ] A virtual environment that wraps tox so I don't have to rely on system version for tox, detox and setuptools.
+* [x] A virtual environment that wraps tox so I don't have to rely on system version for tox, detox and setuptools.
+* [ ] wrapper script to make everything easier.

 ## Solution Summary
 * Use tox to manage creating virtualenvs that contain all possible